tyea/larareactphp/README.md

 bash vendor/bin/larareactphp
 ```

 You must have `inotify-tools` installed in order to use it.
+It also accepts host and port arguments.

 ## Notes